usc-isi-i2/rltk/docs/scaling_and_optimization.rst

 MapReduce
 `````````

 The above solution uses one thread (in main process) for collecting calculated data.
-If you want to do something like divide and conquer, especially when "conquer" needs heavy calculation, you may need `rltk.MapReduce` module.
-Detailed documentation can be found :doc:`mod_map_reduce`.
+If you want to do something like divide and conquer, especially when "conquer" needs heavy calculation, you may need `pyrallel.MapReduce` module.

 .. code-block:: python